Soviet frigate Deyatelnyy: Construction and career

 Deyatelnyy was laid down by Zalyv Shipbuilding yard in Kerch on 21 June 1972, the third of the class to be constructed by the shipbuilder, and was given the yard number 13.
 The vessel was named for a Russian word which can be translated active or energetic.
 Launched on 6 April 1975 and commissioned on 25 December that year, the ship joined the Black Sea Fleet, serving in the Black Sea, Mediterranean Sea and Atlantic Ocean.
+These international operations increasingly demonstrated the Soviet ability to operate as a blue-water navy.

 Amongst the first missions for the ship was a visit to Tunis, Tunisia, between 30 June and 4 July 1977, where the crew engaged in cultural exchange.
 This proved just one of many opportunities that the crew had to engage with cities outside the Soviet Union into the following decade.
 Between 25 and 30 July 1981, the ship was to be found in Tripoli, Libya.
 This was designed to improve international relations and was the first time that a Soviet vessel had visited the country since 1970 and led to many similar exchanges, improving the relationship between the two nations.

 After a main armament upgrade undertaken at Sevastopol Shipyard between 1984 and 1986, Deyatelnyy fired 24 of the new URPK-5 missiles off the coast of Feodosia against surface and underwater targets between March and June 1987.
 As well as travelling at a higher speed, the missile provided a new anti-ship capability for the class.
 Between 11 and 15 August 1989, the vessel spent time in Varna, Bulgaria.
 In October 1991, Deyatelnyy sailed to Sevastopol to be repaired, and was there at the time of the dissolution of the Soviet Union on 26 December 1991 when the ship was to be transferred to the Russian Navy.
 However, lack of funding instead meant that the ship was decommissioned on 10 June 1995 and left Sevastopol to be broken up by a Turkish company on 6 April 1997.